The Year’s Last Quarter: Reflection and Analysis

 ✦︎ Why did I fail to indulge adequate preparation?

 Absence of a hit-the-door checklist, to be consulted 24-48 hours earlier.

 Devise/add a related checklist in my bullet journal.

-Result: A scenario ripe for pointing a finger of blame toward hubs, defanged —on the spot.
+Result: A scenario ripe for pointing a finger of blame toward Hubs, defanged —on the spot.
 Through truth.
 Bottom-line: I’m a grownup.
 My meeting.
 My task to ensure my timely appearance.
 I could have avoided the hassle.
+I didn’t.
 Lesson learned.

 3️⃣ Confusion regarding who will appear where during prime holiday periods